Advertisement

 Avoid alcohol and smoking before bed

-Lighting up or imbibing before going to sleep is believed to contribute to snoring.
+Lighting up or drinking alcohol before going to sleep is believed to contribute to snoring.
 “Smoking makes snoring and sleep apnea worse because smoking causes a lot of upper-airway inflammation,” says Elkus.
 “Alcohol is a muscle relaxer, so it will make the upper airway more floppy during sleep,” increasing the chances of snoring.

 That's not all.
 “It may help you fall asleep easier, but after it’s metabolized in three or four hours, alcohol can actually make your sleep worse and more fragmented,” says Elkus.
 "The first half of the night you probably sleep okay, but then the second half of the night after it's metabolized, people often wake up a lot and can't sleep."
 Try to abstain from drinking alcohol for four to five hours before bedtime to avoid disrupting your sleep.